typedb/typedb-docs/0001-typedb/01-start/05-sample-app.md

 ## Java implementation

-The following Java code can be built into a sample application that executes 4 simple requests to the `iam` database.
+The following Java code can be built into a sample application that sends 4 simple requests to the `iam` database.

 You can save it locally, build with maven and run it with the Java v.19+.